Data-Driven Predictions for Dark Photon and Millicharged Particle Production: Normalizing Flow Training

 Training results in normalizing flow models have been shown to depend on neural network initialization~\cite{kahn2024systematic,Bishop2024}.
 To quantify this, the model was trained 50 times with random seeds corresponding to different starting model weights.
-The standard deviation of the mean KL divergence over these runs was 0.002, 0.007 and 0.029 for $m_{\gamma}=0.3$, $0.7$ and $1.2$ GeV respectively, highlighting another uncertainty in our model in the form of initialization variance. \cref{fig:KL_init} shows the KL divergence for different $m_{\gamma}$ values as a function of the amount of data used in model training, averaged over different model weight initializations.
+The standard deviation of the mean KL divergence over these runs was 0.002, 0.006 and 0.012 for $m_{\gamma}=0.3$, $0.7$ and $1.1$ GeV respectively, highlighting initialization variance as another source of uncertainty in our model. \cref{fig:KL_init} shows the KL divergence for different $m_{\gamma}$ values as a function of the amount of data used in model training, averaged over different model weight initializations.
 As the KL divergence between the model and the data is lower for denser $m_{\gamma}$ regions, bias from our approximation method for the mock data distribution becomes more visible~\cite{Zhao2020}, causing the model KL divergence to fall outside of the data KL divergence range.
 However results still showed that initialization variance decreased as the amount of training points increased.
 In different architectures, wider networks have been shown to reduce bias~\cite{neal2019}.